Stumbling Toward Enlightenment

 And that’s good for me to remember when I look around at the world today.

-Seeing myself at 27 and, more importantly, remembering what it was like to be me back then, it is absolutely clear to me that there is no way , no how that I would have- OR that I could have- understood what I understand today.
+be me back then, it is absolutely clear to me that there is no way, no how that I would have- OR that I could have- understood what I am able to understand today.

 It’s not that I was less intelligent back then.
 If anything I probably had a few more brain cells.

-But you shouldn’t expect apples in May.
-Or corn in June.
+But you shouldn’t expect apples in May or corn in June.

 At 27 it wasn’t yet time.